samsquire/ideas3/README.md

-# An Extra 100 Ideas for Computing
+# An Extra 100 Ideas for Computing (In progress)

 Some ideas for computers I thought of that I enjoyed thinking about and writing down.
+This page is unfinished.
+Please see the other complete pages of the series.
+This page changes frequently as I add to it.

 * [Follow me on Twitter](http://twitter.com/mrsamuelsquire)
 * The first page of this series [100 Ideas for Computing](https://github.com/samsquire/ideas)